-This power would be limited to allotments or sales in connection with pre-emptive offers and offers to holders of other equity securities if required by the rights of those shares or as the board otherwise considers necessary, or otherwise up to an aggregate nominal amount of $\in$ 242,539.09 (representing 24,253,909 Ordinary Shares).
-This aggregate nominal amount represents approximately 5% of the issued Ordinary Share capital of CCEP as at 6 April 2018, the latest practicable date prior to publication of this Notice.
-In respect of this aggregate nominal amount, the Directors confirm their intention to follow the provisions of the Pre-Emption Group's Statement of Principles regarding cumulative usage of authorities within a rolling 3-year period where the Principles provide that usage in excess of 7.5% should not take place without prior consultation with Shareholders.
+This power would be limited to allotments or sales in connection with pre-emptive offers and offers to holders of other equity securities if required by the rights of those shares or as the Board otherwise considers necessary, or otherwise up to an aggregate nominal amount of €227,078.08 (representing 22,707,808 Ordinary Shares).
+This aggregate nominal amount represents approximately 5% of the issued ordinary share capital of CCEP as at 13 April 2020, being the latest practicable date prior to publication of this Notice.
+In respect of this aggregate nominal amount, the Directors confirm their intention to follow the provisions of the Pre-Emption Group's Statement of Principles (the "Principles") regarding cumulative usage of authorities within a rolling three year period where the Principles provide that usage in excess of 7.5% should not take place without prior consultation with Shareholders.

-The authority sought under this resolution would apply until the end of next year's AGM or, if earlier, until the close of business on Friday, 28 June 2019.
+The authority sought under this resolution would apply until the end of next year's annual general meeting or, if earlier, until the close of business on Tuesday 30 June 2021.

-Resolutions 16 and 17 - Authority to purchase own shares
+Resolutions 23 and 24 - Authority to purchase own shares

-Resolutions 16 and 17, which are each conditional on the passing of Resolution 14, would allow CCEP to buy back its own Ordinary Shares via methods permitted by the Companies Act 2006.
-Resolution 16 would allow CCEP to buy back its Ordinary Shares by way of on-market purchases on a recognised investment exchange pursuant to section 701 of the Companies Act 2006.
-However, as the New York Stock Exchange, Euronext Amsterdam and the Spanish Stock Exchanges are not recognised investment exchanges for the purposes of section 693(2) of the Companies Act 2006, repurchases conducted on these exchanges do not qualify as "on-market" purchases.
-Therefore approval of off-market purchases is sought under Resolution 17 in order to enable share repurchases on or through any of these exchanges.
+Resolutions 23 and 24, which are each conditional on the passing of Resolution 21, would allow CCEP to buy back its own Ordinary Shares via methods permitted by the Companies Act 2006.
+Resolution 23 would allow CCEP to buy back its Ordinary Shares by way of on-market purchases on a recognised investment exchange pursuant to section 701 of the Companies Act 2006.
+However, as the NYSE, Euronext Amsterdam and the Spanish Stock Exchanges are not recognised investment exchanges for the purposes of section 693(2) of the Companies Act 2006, repurchases conducted on these exchanges do not qualify as "on-market" purchases.
+Therefore approval of off-market purchases is sought under Resolution 24 to enable share repurchases of shares quoted on any of these exchanges.

-The Directors consider it to be desirable to have the general authority to make purchases either by way of on-market purchases under Resolution 16 or off-market purchases under Resolution 17 (the latter of which, as described above, could include open-market repurchases on the New York Stock Exchange, Euronext Amsterdam or the Spanish Stock Exchanges) in order to have maximum flexibility in managing CCEP's capital resources or offset the dilutive effect of the issues of new shares under

-CCEP's share award plans.
-The Directors will only buy back shares when they consider that such purchases would be in the interests of CCEP and the shareholders generally, and could be expected to result in an increase in the earnings per share of CCEP.
+The Directors consider it to be desirable to have the general authority to make purchases either by way of on-market purchases under Resolution 23 or off-market purchases under Resolution 24 (the latter of which, as described above, could include open-market repurchases of shares quoted on the NYSE, Euronext Amsterdam or the Spanish Stock Exchanges) to have maximum flexibility in managing CCEP's capital resources or offset the dilutive effect of the issues of new shares under CCEP's share award plans.
+The Directors will only buy back shares when they consider that such purchases would be in the interests of CCEP and Shareholders generally, and could be expected to result in an increase in the earnings per share of CCEP.